 Overall, a low glycemic index diet is significantly healthier, more comfortable, and more effective than standard low-fat and low-calorie diets for most people.
 Low carbohydrate diets are even better for weight loss than low glycemic index diets, but may be harder for some people to follow.

-For more information about Dr. David Ludwig’s research on low glycemic index diets and the treatment of childhood obesity, click here: www.endingthefoodfight.com
+For more information about Dr. David Ludwig’s research on low glycemic index diets and the treatment of childhood obesity, visit his site at www.endingthefoodfight.com.